VCA-EPFL/graphiti/Graphiti/Projects/Noc/NOTES.md

 # Notes

-## Noc language

-- `UnboundedQueueInUnboundedBag` could be proven using `RouterIn`
+- We should move `Experimental/GenericBag` -> `CorrectNoc.lean` /
+  `CorrectNocProof.lean`, `Experimental/BuildExprCorrect` -> `CorrectBuildExpr.lean`

 ## Routing Policy

-- The `Route` function is currently necessarily deterministic, which we don't want

-## Routers

-- `Router.init_state` should be a relation

-- Non homogeneous routers: They are a huge pain and should be left for later
+- We want to keep the routing policy deterministic, but we would like a router state for dynamic routing

+- Router should probably also have the information about which output channels are full or not?

+- Maybe it is not that important that `Data` can be modified by routers and we are only interested in modifying headers

+- It is currently not really possible for a routing policy to drop packets / to broadcast them to multiple outputs.
+  This should be fixable by making a routing policy return a `List` of output where to put packets.

-## Interesting for later
+## Correctness

+We are currently only proving functional correctness, but it would be interesting to prove deadlock and livelock freedom.

 - Study how deadlock freedom is a liveness property in trace-based semantics:
   + Study how to express liveness property refinement.
     A thing would be to have a φ which is preserved with a ∀ instead of an ∃
+  + Trace prefix equivalence in deterministic modules should be enough for liveness equivalence

+For the routing policy:
+- Prove that the strong correctness implies full equivalence

+- Prove that the weak correctness implies one way refinement

+- Prove that the strong correctness implies weak correctness

+An interesting thing is that we have a non-deterministic model even though every implementation is non-deterministic.
+This makes some sense, but can also make verification harder?

 ## Proof of BuildExpr correctness